 Since the pandemic, there has been a significant increase in the number of pupils identified as having social and emotional issues.
-Disadvantaged pupils are over represented in referrals to our Safeguarding Team and our counselling provision.
-This is particularly evident at Key Stage 4 driven by anxiety linked to approaching examinations.
+Sixty eight percent of our referrals to our Safeguarding Team and our counselling provision are disadvantaged pupils.
+This is an over representation when compared to non disadvantaged pupils and is particularly evident at Key Stage 4 driven by anxiety linked to approaching examinations.
 This obviously has an impact on attainment for these pupils.